edimaudo/Android-Projects/README.md

 # Android-Projects
-Building Android apps for fun
+Building Android apps for fun.
 Feel free to fork, contribute, punch and poke at the code.